Bumblebee (film): Plot

 Charlie convinces her brother Otis to cover for her and Memo as they follow Burns to the Sector 7 outpost where Bumblebee is being held.
 While torturing Bumblebee, Shatter and Dropkick accidentally activate a message from Optimus and learn that the Autobots are coming to Earth.
-Dropkick then kills Bumblebee and Dr. Powell, but not before the latter is able to alert Burns to the truth about the Decepticons.
+Dropkick then kills Bumblebee and Dr. Powell, but not before they alert Burns to the truth about the Decepticons.
+Charlie electroshocks Bumblebee back to life, restoring his memories, and he fights off Burns' agents so they can escape.

-Charlie electroshocks Bumblebee back to life, restoring his memories, and fends off Burns' obstruction.
-After evading the military with the help of Memo and her family, Charlie and Bumblebee pursue the Decepticons, who are using a radio tower at a nearby harbor to contact their allies on Cybertron.
+After evading the military with the help of Memo and her family, Charlie and Bumblebee pursue the Decepticons, who are using a radio tower at a nearby harbor to try and contact their allies on Cybertron.
 Shatter shoots down Burns' helicopter when he tries to intervene, but he is saved by Bumblebee.
 Bumblebee fights Dropkick and binds him with a chain, ripping him apart.
 Charlie deactivates the Decepticon beacon, only to be pursued by Shatter.
 Bumblebee destroys a dam wall, triggering a flood that causes a cargo ship to crush and destroy Shatter.
 Bumblebee and Charlie escape the army and later arrive on a cliff overlooking the Golden Gate Bridge, where Charlie, realizing that Bumblebee has a greater purpose, says goodbye.
 Bumblebee takes on a new 1977 Chevrolet Camaro form and drives off, and Charlie reunites with her family and Memo.

 Bumblebee reunites with Optimus, who successfully escaped Cybertron.
 He praises Bumblebee for keeping Earth safe as they watch more escape pods enter Earth's atmosphere.
-Meanwhile, Charlie finishes repairing the Corvette she and her father were working on and takes the classic vehicle for a drive.
+Meanwhile, Charlie finishes repairing the Corvette she and her late father were working on and takes it out for a drive.